complexdatacollective/documentation.networkcanvas.com/_key-concepts/codebook.md

 title: Codebook

-definition: The codebook is an area of Architect that summarizes the variables and entity types that are in use within your interview protocol.
+definition: An area of the protocol accessible from Architect that contains all variables and entity types.
 ---

 The protocol's codebook gives an overview of the entities and variables defined for the protocol.
 Architect automatically constructs the codebook as you create variables in a protocol.
 The codebook can be visualized in the codebook view.
 To access the codebook in Architect, click on the "Manage codebook" button at the top of a protocol file.